 Dinner: If you are a fan of green/healthy food, check out this restaurant in Cusco called Greens.
 Really liked their juices as well as wraps!

-Peru Itinerary Day 9 – Rainbow Mountain hike from Cusco
+Day 9 of 2 Weeks in Peru and Bolivia – Rainbow Mountain hike from Cusco

 Aside from the Inca Trail, the Rainbow Mountain hike is probably the hardest day of our 2 week Peru and Bolivia trip.